marclop/apm-server/testing/benchmark/scaling/README.md

 [Geo mean]                       35.5k                        42.3k        +18.99%
 ```

-The APM Server CPU utilization is better, but still ~65%, in order to test that the current design can take advantage
-of all the machine resources, the bulk indexer is modified to flush to the void, rather than to Elasticsearch.
+To test that the current design can take advantage of all the machine resources, the bulk indexer was modified to flush to

-Finally, as expected, the throughput skyrocketed.
+the void, rather than to Elasticsearch, and finally, the throughput skyrocketed.
 And so did the APM Server resource usage:

 ```console
 name            old events/sec               new events/sec               delta